What to Do With Kids in Austin in September

 Whether you’re a seasoned enthusiast or you’ve been wanting to try it for the first time, Free Day of Yoga is the perfect time to take new yoga classes around Austin.
 There are free sessions all over the city; check their website for the schedule.

-Three kid-friendly spots to eat and drink have teamed up to bring you Bloktoberfest, an Oktoberfest block party.
-Batch, Redbud Ice House, and Oddwood Ales will have music, games and special beers and foods.
+Two kid-friendly spots to eat and drink have teamed up to bring you Bloktoberfest, an Oktoberfest block party.
+Batch and Oddwood Ales will have music, games and special beers and foods.

 Find more fall events here.